Sponsored Symposium Programme

 - Objective: Unmet needs in menopause (surveys’ insights) – Rossella Nappi (IT)

 - Pannel discussion: Critical appraisal of guidelines in menopause.
-The potential of E2 transdermal to fill the gap: Rossella Nappi (IT), Tomaso Simoncini (IT), Haitham Hamoda (UK)
+The potential of E2 transdermal to fill the gap: Rossella Nappi (IT), Tommaso Simoncini (IT), Paula Briggs (UK)

 - Lenzetto profile & real world data – Angelica Linden-Hirshberg (SW)